 - Employees working in home healthcare settings or hospital-based outpatient clinics, if all employees are fully vaccinated (other than those exempt from vaccination due to disabilities or religious exemptions), and if non-employees are screened for COVID-19 and not permitted to enter if they are suspected or confirmed to have COVID-19

-What is Required Under the Emergency Temporary Standard?
+What is Required Under This Emergency Temporary Standard?

-The ETS requires healthcare employers to do the following:
+This ETS originally required healthcare employers to do the following:

 - Develop and implement a COVID-19 safety plan for each workplace.
 Employers with multiple worksites may develop a single plan if the plan contains site-specific information.
 For employers with more than 10 employees, the plan must be in writing.

 - Limit and monitor points of entry to settings where direct care is provided.

 - Screen employees for COVID-19 at the beginning of each shift.
 This can be accomplished through employees self-monitoring for COVID-19 symptoms and exposures.
 Require employees to promptly notify their employer when they are COVID-19 positive, suspected of contracting COVID-19 or experiencing COVID-19 symptoms.